21caog1bif/InfoVisVA-Superhero-Analytics/README.md

 ## Known Issues

 - **Missing or Incorrect Data**: Ensure the `superheroes_data.csv` file is correctly formatted, as invalid or inconsistent data may cause visualization errors.
-- **Image Loading**: Images may not load if the URLs in the `url` column of the CSV are incorrect or inaccessible.
+- **Commas in the values of `superheroes_data.csv` file lead to problems with parsing

 ---